 My name is Nathan Gold, Chief Coach of The Demo Coach.
-I hail from the San Francisco Bay Area and travel around the world coaching and training thousands of people on how to truly prepare for high-stakes presentations.
+I hail from the San Francisco Bay Area and travel around the world coaching and training thousands of people on how to truly prepare for high-stakes presentations and overcome speaking anxiety.
 I do this through workshops, seminars, keynotes, live streaming, and 1:1 sessions, both in person and online.

 I have personally delivered thousands of presentations along with thousands of hours of professional coaching while working with companies including, Glue Networks, Bill.com, Education.com, GetAround.com, Innovation Norway, SanDisk, Kaiser Permanente, and IBM — on designing, scripting and delivering more compelling and memorable presentations and product demos, especially in situations where you cannot afford to miss.

 I was born in the late 1950s.
 Growing up, my favorite show was Star Trek where I was mesmerized by the spaceships, phasers, tricorders, universal translators, and especially, the communicators.
 That program started my love for technology.